hrcorval/behavex/README.md

   * Specifies the number of parallel Behave processes
 * parallel_scheme
   * Performs the parallel test execution by [scenario|feature]

+## Installing BehaveX

+Execute the following command to install BehaveX with pip:

+> pip install behavex

+TODO: 1) Add behavex library to Pypi, 2) Behavex setup in environment.py

+## Executing BehaveX

+The execution is performed in the same way as you do when executing the behave from command line, but using the "behavex" command.

+Examples:

+> behavex -t @TAG_1  -t ~@TAG_2

+> behavex -t @TAG_1,@TAG_2

+> behavex -t @TAG --parallel-processes 4 --parallel-scheme scenario

+> behavex -t @TAG --parallel-processes 3

+> behavex -t @TAG --dry-run

 ## Parallel test executions
 The implementation for running tests in parallel is based on concurrent Behave instances executed in multiple processes.